-Title & Objective Standards Standard Met/Standard Not Met/NA Standard B6 Walls of buildings should be set back from streets at least the distance specified in set back from streets at le ast the distance specified in a ✓ Standard met RGZ: 5 metres or as per Table B1, whichever is the lesser.
-B1. whichever is the lesse The front dwelling is setback at least 7.5m from the front boundary thus meeting the standard GRZ: 7.5 metres or as per Table B1, whichever is the lesser. le B1, whichever is the less ser.
+Title & Objective Standards Standard Met/Standard Not Met/NA Standard B6 Walls of buildings should be set back from streets at least the distance specified in schedule to the zone: set back from streets at le ast the distance specified in a Standard met The front dwelling is sethank at least 7 5m from the front - RGZ: 5 metres or as per Table B1, whichever is the lesser.
+B1, whichever is the lesse boundary thus meeting the standard , GRZ: 7.5 metres or as per Table B1, whichever is the lesser. le B1, whichever is the less ser.
 NRZ: As per Table B1.
 Table B1 Street setback Development context Minimum setback from front street (metres) Minimum setback from a side street (metres) There is an existing building on both the abutting allotments facing the same street, and the site is not on a corner.
-The average distance of the sebacks of the front walls of the avisting buildings on the abutting allotments facing the front street or 9 metres, whichever is the lesser.
+The average distance of the setbacks of the front walls of the existing buildings on the abuting allotments facing the front street or 9 metres, whichever is the lesser.
 Not applicable There is an existing building on one abutting allotment facing the same street and no existing building on the other abutting allotment facing the same street, and the site is not on a corner.
 The same distance as the setback of the front wall of the existing building on the abutting allotment facing the front street or 9 metres, whichever is the lesser.
 Not applicable There is no existing building on either of the abutting allotments facing the same street, and the site is not on a corner.
 6 metres for streets in a Road Zone, Category 1, and 4 metres for other streets.
-Not applicable The site is on a corner.
-If there is a building on the abutting allotment facing the front street, the same distance as the setback of the front wall of the existing building on the abutting allotment facing the front street or 9 metres, whichever is the lesser.
-If there is no building on the control of the front street or 9 metres, whichever is the lesser. walls of popment fronting treet of a come if the setback at ime distance as K of the front was disting building o ig allotment file is street or 3 me war is the lessen walls. the abuting allorment facing the front street, 6 metres for streets in a Road Zone, Category 1, and 4 metres for other streets. dide wails of new development on a comer site should be setback the same distance as the setback of the front wall of any existing building on the abutting allotment facing whichever is the lesser.
+Not applicable The site is on a comer.
+If there is a building on the abutting allotment facing the front street, the same distance as the extency of the front wall of the existing building on the abutting allotment facing the front street or 9 metres, whichever is the lesser. walls ppment fir treet of a I be setba ame distar k of the fi kisting built ng allotm de street o the abutting allotment facing the front street, 6 metres for streets in a Road Zone, Category 1, and 4 metres for other streets.
+Side walls of new development on a corner site should be setback the same distance as the sebtack of the front wall of any existing building on the abutting allotment facing the side street or 2 metres, whichever is the lesser.

-Decision Any relevant neighbourhood character objective, policy or statement set out in this scheme. sallianino The design response.
+Decision Any relevant neighbourhood character objective, policy or statement set out in this scheme.
+Guidelines The design response.
 Whether a different setback would be more appropriate taking into account the prevailing setbacks of existing buildings on nearby lots.
 The visual impact of the building when viewed from the street and from adjoining properties.
 The value of retaining vegetation within the front setback.
 Objective To ensure that the setbacks of buildings from a street respect the existing or preferred The proposal complies with the existing setbacks and neighbourhood character and make efficient use of the site.
 The proposal complies with the existing setbacks and preferred setback on the street